underscoreio/underscoreio/src/_posts/2018-07-10-bridges-elm-scala.md

 ```

-Elm has direct language support for ADTs, which is represented in the definition of `Shape`.
+Elm has direct language support for ADTs, which means we can use the default `Type` instead of having to create our own intermediate representation.

 ## Generating JSON encoders and decoders

-Now that we can generate code from our ADTs we have reduced the impact of changing our back-end model.
-But we still need to adapt our decoders to match the new model, which is an error prone task.
-We can do better.
+For projects that use `Elm` we can also generate JSON encoders and decoders (support for `Typescript` and `Flow` codebases is coming).
+This means we can use these encoders and decoders in our `Elm` code, ensuring we are working with a version that matches the `Json` sent by the back-end.

-For projects that use `Elm` we can also generate JSON encoders and decoders (support for Typescript and Flow codes is coming).
-This makes a few assumptions about our data model:
+For this functionality to work, we make a few assumptions about our data model:

 * All `Elm` types generated by `Bridges` will belong to the same module;